khointn/khointn/README.md

 __________________________

 ### 🔭 As recruiter, what can you expect from me?
-- **Eager to learn**: My coding skill is above average but not the best and not outstanding, there are many things that I still need to learn more and I'm willing to do so.
-I usually adapt fast, if I don't then I will put more time into it until I get it.
+- **Eager to learn**: There are many things that I still need to learn more and I'm willing to do so.
+I usually adapt fast, else I will put more time into it until I get it.
 - **Strong communication skill**: I love to participate in social and extracurricular activities and a very active student.
 However, notice that I'm an introvert and maybe anti-social sometimes.
 Yes, introverts but love activities - they exist!
 - **Business sense and mindset**: Despite the fact that I'm a computer science student, I love to join in business competitions and got some awards.
 I also took 2 Finance courses in my university.
 I can switch and balance between business mindset and computer science mindset and this could be helpful in developing technological products for business.
-- **Summary**: 60% coder 40% business, willing to learn and improve, good communication.
+- **Summary**: 70% coder 30% business, willing to learn and improve, good communication.

 __________________________